sycomix/SindiAIDev/README.md

 ### Audio files

 Sindi has a decent amount of speech audio generated with play.ht and music genres that can be modified to your preferences.
+Make sure you add your own music files on the *sindiai/music/* directory.

 | Type | Items |
 | ------ | ------ |